 DON’T

-• Don’t choose someone if you are unsure whether the person will write a strong letter.
+- Don’t choose someone if you are unsure whether the person will write a positive letter.
 Don’t be afraid to ask if the person is comfortable writing a strong letter.

 4. Best Ways to Ask a Recommender